klebs6/surge-rs/surge-doc.md

 6. **Reset**: This trait provides a method `reset` for resetting the state of an implementing struct.
-It is often used in conjunction with the `Init` trait to reinitialize a component after a change in configuration.
+It is often used in conjunction with the `Initialize` trait to reinitialize a component after a change in configuration.

 7. **Suspend**: This trait provides a method